 Like all S&W revolvers with swing out cylinders, the cylinder rotates counter clockwise, or out of the frame, because the hand that rotates the cylinder is on the right side of the frame and the cylinder swings out to the left.
 This is why S&W revolvers have two cylinder locks, one in the form of a spring loaded pin at the front of the ejector rod and the second a hole in the recoil shield at the rear of the frame window for the spring-loaded cylinder pin.
 The hand trying to rotate the cylinder out of the frame is also why S&W revolver cylinders are not quite as tight, with the trigger pulled back, as equivalent Colt revolver models.

 The trigger pull of the test gun measured a clean four pounds, per my RCBS pull scale.
-Like all S&W revolvers we have reviewed, the DA pull exceeded the eight pound max reading of my scale.
+Like all S&W revolvers G&S Online has reviewed, the DA pull exceeded the eight pound max reading of my scale.
 It is probably on the order of 12 to 14 pounds, so heavy that when dry firing I could not keep the sights correctly aligned, no matter how slowly and carefully I tried to pull the trigger.

 This revolver's DA trigger function is adequate for use at contact range and not much else.
 If you want to hit what you are shooting at, cock the hammer manually for a SA trigger pull.